joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 Developing PLINQ was a fond time in my career and a real turning point.
 I collaborated and built relationships with some amazing people.
 BillG wrote a full-page review of the idea, concluding with "We will have to put more resources specifically on this work."
-Needless to say, these words of encoragement helped secure funding for the idea.
+Such strong words of encoragement didn't hurt with securing funding to deliver on the idea.
 It also attracted the attention of some incredible people.
 For example, [Jim Gray]( https://en.wikipedia.org/wiki/Jim_Gray_(computer_scientist)) took notice, and I got to experience his notorious generosity 1st hand, just two months before his tragic disappearance.

 Needless to say, this was an exciting time!

 ### Interlude: Forming the PFX Team